trondhindenes/Flauthority/README.md

 ### Flauthority
-A lightweight CA with a rest api, built with Flask, Celery and redis
+A lightweight CA with a rest api, built with Flask, Celery and redis.

+Make a http/json request to flauthority, get a link back to a zip file containing the generated certificate, key, passphrase, root ca. All the things.
+Fully swaggerized.

 ### Run as container
 - Use docker-compose to spin up 3 containers; frontend, backend, redis